 Three months ago, the trio behind Stargate announced plans for five new facilities in the states of Texas, New Mexico, and Ohio.
 The projection is that, combined, these data centers will have a capacity of 7 gigawatts of power.

-Alongside these announcements, the acquisition of DigitalBridge would substantially strengthen Softbank's presence in this space.
+Alongside these announcements, the acquisition of DigitalBridge substantially strengthens Softbank's presence in this space.
 Headquartered in the United States and founded in 1991 as Colony Capital, the company has $108 billion in assets under management and more than 45 companies under its umbrella.

 This portfolio includes data center, fiber, and tower companies such as AIMS, AtlasEdge, DataBank, Switch, Vantage Data Centers, VerticalBridge, and Yondr Group.
 And this map also leaves room for the Brazilian market.